fletch-jellyfish/cacti_rrdclean_42/README.md

 fletch-jellyfish

-# P.s. you will need to run this, on the folder when you move it into the plugins directory:
+#P.s. you will need to run this, on the folder when you move it into the plugins directory:
-# chown -R cacti:cacti rrdclean/
+/cacti/plugins# chown -R cacti:cacti rrdclean/